Statement of Reasons Manual

 For example:

-• The complainant, whom I shall refer to as Mr S, complains about the way the Council granted planning permission for a new house next to his property.
+- The complainant, Mr S, complains about the way the Council granted planning permission for a new house next to his property.
 Mr S is concerned that:

-• The complainant, whom I shall refer to as Miss P, complains that the Council did not take proper action to deal with antisocial behaviour in the street where she lives.
+- The complainant, Miss P, complains that the Council did not take proper action to deal with antisocial behaviour in the street where she lives.
 She says her property has been damaged and that she has been fearful for her own safety.
 She is also unhappy with how the Police dealt with her when she reported children playing football on the street.

-• The complainant, whom I shall refer to as Mr S, complains that the Council’s decision to refuse his renewal application for a disabled parking badge was unfair and did not properly take into account his medical condition.
+- The complainant, Mr S, complains that the Council’s decision to refuse his renewal application for a disabled parking badge was unfair and did not properly take into account his medical condition.
 He says that he has had to pay extra parking fees and ask for extra help from family and friends when he goes out.

-• The complainant, whom I shall refer to as Mrs G, complains that the Council has not properly assessed her needs for social care support.
+- The complainant, Mrs G, complains that the Council has not properly assessed her needs for social care support.
 She says she cannot live independently without this support and is fearful she may have to go into a care home.
 She is also unhappy that the Council did not give her housing priority when she applied for rehousing five years ago.

 The following are not suitable ways of expressing the complaint: